ZhenhuaYuIC/ZhenhuaYuIC.github.io/_pages/opportunities.md

 We are accepting PhD applications all year round.
 * English Language Requirement
 English language test certificate (minimum IELTS 6.5 overall with a minimum of 6.0 in each skill or other equivalent English qualifications), check out more [here](https://www.kcl.ac.uk/study/postgraduate-taught/how-to-apply/entry-requirements/english-language-requirements){:target="_blank"}.
-## Funded PhD project in Robotics, Deadline: April 20, 2022
+## Funded PhD project in Robotics, Deadline: May 20, 2022
 This is a fully-funded, 3.5-year PhD studentship.
 The scholarship will provide funds to cover home tuition fees and living costs in line with UK Research Council funding levels.
 Check out more in [this link](https://www.findaphd.com/phds/project/robotic-manipulation-with-vision-and-touching-sensing/?p138575){:target="_blank"}
 ## PhD Studentships in Faculty of Natural, Mathematics & Engineering Sciences
 The Studentships are funded for 3/3.5/4 years depending on the project to cover the full cost of Home tuition fees, also a limited number of international fee waivers for EPSRC Studentships are available, plus a stipend bursary of £17,609 per annum, including London Allowance (the stipend bursary will rise each year to reflect the standard research council rates).
 Check out more in [this link](https://www.timeshighereducation.com/unijobs/listing/280113/kings-college-london-phd-studentships-in-faculty-of-natural-mathematics-and-engineering-sciences/?LinkSource=PremiumListing).